 This tavern packs in the well know Chefs of the región, and food savvy pedestrians and tourists alike.
 The owner, Quimet, highlights local Catalan products.
 He has a deliciously refreshing dark house Belgian beer, numerous canapés and tantalising tapas.
 The specialties include the Albacore White Tuna Ventresca (Belly) and the grilled fresh veggies in season.

 Reservations highly suggested: 93.
 231. 0057

-The amazingly astounding interplay from the land and sea are the focus here.
+The amazingly astounding interplay from the land and sea is the focus here.
 Chef Jordi prepares food that is equally playful yet possessing robust natural flavors.
 Seafood with a twist is one of the many specialties of the house.

 Try the FAKIR COOK which is a bed of anils that are heated over a range flame.
 Incredibly sensational.